Nearly naked John Cena presents Oscar for best costume design at 2024 Academy Awards

 "Costumes," Cena said as the Dolby Theatre roared with laughter, "they are so important."

-When he refused to lift the envelope in order to read out the nominees, Kimmel stepped in and cued the nomination reel.
+When he refused to lift the envelope to read out the nominees, Kimmel stepped in and cued the nomination reel.

 In a video posted to X by The Hollywood Reporter's Chris Gardner, a stage crew can be seen running on stage as the reel played to drape an elegant curtain over Cena.